 So when you see these watermarks, don’t be alarmed.
 They will never appear on the charts and reports that are exported to your appraisal file, so your clients will never see these!

-Exporting Results (Export to TOTAL)
+Exporting Results to TOTAL

 How long do I have to use the reports I paid for?